-In the old days, pregnant women would eat miyeokguk for about a month prior to giving birth; this tradition is still prevalent today, but not as widespread as it once was.
+In the old days, pregnant women would eat miyeok-guk for about a month after giving birth, a tradition still prevalent today, but not as widespread as it once was.
 Seaweed is high in iodine and calcium, which are thought to be beneficial for uterine contraction and milk production.
-Eating miyeokguk on birthdays is seen as a way to remind children not to forget the pain of childbirth and to appreciate the care given to them by their mother.
+Eating miyeok-guk on one's birthday is seen as a way to remind children not to forget the pain of childbirth and to appreciate the care given to them by their mother.

 Milestone birthdays like dol (a child's first birthday), hwangap (60th birthday), and chilsun (70th birthday) are usually celebrated with a feast or large party.

-It is customary to take elaborate pictures of the child on his/her first birthday.
+It is customary to take elaborate pictures of the child on their first birthday.
 In contrast to the simple portrait shot taken in the past, most children have their own mini photo shoot, wearing different clothes in different settings.
-Photos are typically taken in a professional photo studio and kept in an album or ornate picture frame.
+Photos are typically taken in a professional photo studio and kept in an album or an ornate picture frame.

-Only a few decades ago, the average Korean life expectancy was only around 50 or 60.
+(see footnote).
 So when someone turned hwangap, or sixty years of age, a big feast was held in the village in the person's honor.